kestra-io/docs/content/blogs/2024-10-25-code-in-any-language.md

 print(f'Total Revenue: ${total_revenue}')
 ```

-Using this example, we can write this both as a `Script` task and a `Commands` task.

-## Write code directly inside your workflow
+The example uses the `pandas` library to get the total revenue from a CSV file of orders and then print it to the terminal.
 Taking the example above, we can paste it directly into a new `Script` task.
 To do this, we need to write the code inline after the `script` property, and install the `pandas` with the `beforeCommands` property.

 ```yaml
 id: example